-- To enroll in any medical, dental or vision plan: Go online (through VCHRP Employee Self Service Life Events or complete, sign and submit the Enrollment & Change form.
-Attach proof of eligibility for all dependents. - To opt out of medical coverage: Go online (through VCHRP Employee Self Service Life Events or complete, sign and submit the Enrollment & Change Form, the Proof to Opt-Out form, and include your proof of other employer group medical coverage. - To waive all coverage: Go online (through VCHRP Employee Self Service Life Events or complete, sign and submit the Waiver of Benefits section of the Enrollment & Change Form and submit the form to your department's Human Resources/Benefits Representative.
+- To enroll in any medical, dental or vision plan: Go online (through VCHRP Employee Self Service, Benefits tile, and Life Events) or complete, sign and submit the Enrollment & Change form.
+Attach proof of eligibility for all dependents. - To opt out of medical coverage: Go online (through VCHRP Employee Self Service, Benefits tile, and Opt-Out Certification) or complete, sign and submit the Enrollment & Change Form, the Proof to Opt-Out form, and include your proof of other employer group medical coverage. - To waive all coverage: Go online (through VCHRP Employee Self Service, Benefits tile and Life Events) or complete, sign and submit the Waiver of Benefits section of the Enrollment & Change Form and submit the form to your department's Human Resources/Benefits Representative.